A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators

 At each time-step the coefficient matrix

 must be inverted.
-In this paper, we compute $\mathbf{\Theta}(k)^\dagger$ by first computing a singular value decomposition of $\mathbf{\Theta}(k)$, discarding the mode corresponding to the smallest singular value (see Remark\,\ref{rmk:svd}), and applying the inverse of the decomposition directly to the right-hand side (cf.\ e.g.,\ \cite[Section 2.6.1]{bjorck2015numerical}).
-It is not as efficient as the approach in Remark \ref{rmk:inv}, but this is not significant for one dimension problems.
+In this paper, we compute $\mathbf{\Theta}(k)^\dagger$ by first computing a singular value decomposition of $\mathbf{\Theta}(k)$, discarding the mode corresponding to the smallest singular value, and applying the inverse of the decomposition directly to the right-hand side (cf.\ e.g.,\ \cite[Section 2.6.1]{bjorck2015numerical}).
+It is not as efficient as the approach in Remark \ref{rmk:inv}, but this is not significant for one-dimensional problems.

-\begin{remark} In our numerical experiments, we use the standard 4th-order Runge--Kutta method to solve the initial value problem for simplicity (cf.\ e.g.,\ \cite[Section 12.5]{suli2003introduction}); the resulting solution produces a solution that converges at rate $O(K^{-4})$.
-Even higher order, for example $O(K^{-12})$, can be achieved by switching to a spectral deferred scheme (cf.\ \cite{dutt2000spectral}). \end{remark}

-\begin{remark} At each time-step, the dominant cost is that of computing the singular value decomposition of $\mathbf{\Theta}(k)$, which consists of $O(M^3)$ floating point operations.
-Since $K$ time steps are taken, this stage of our procedure requires $O(KM^3)$ floating point operations. \end{remark}
+Since this problem is not stiff, any time-stepping scheme may be chosen.
+In our numerical experiments, we use the standard 4th-order Runge--Kutta method to solve the initial value problem for simplicity (cf.\ e.g.,\ \cite[Section 12.5]{suli2003introduction}); the resulting solution produces a solution that converges at rate $O(K^{-4})$.
+Even higher order, for example $O(K^{-12})$, can be achieved by switching to a spectral deferred scheme (cf.\ \cite{dutt2000spectral}).
+At each time-step, the dominant cost is that of computing the singular value decomposition of $\mathbf{\Theta}(k)$, which consists of $O(M^3)$ floating point operations.
+Since $K$ time steps are taken, this stage of our procedure requires $O(KM^3)$ floating point operations.